IcarusWizard/icaruswizard.github.io/_pages/about.md

   - /about.html
 ---

-Xingyuan did both his bachelor’s and master’s in mechatronics engineering at Harbin Institute of Technology.
-During these years, he worked on computer vision (hand pose estimation, generative models, etc.) and then shifted to model-based reinforcement learning after inspired by the World Model paper.
-During his master’s thesis, he studied different ways to construct the world model and evaluate them based on the information gains.
-After that, he worked for one year as a Machine Learning Engineer at Polixir Technology, an AI startup in Nanjing focuses on real-world RL applications.
-During this peroid, he discovered that no RL algorithms really works on real-world problems where data is conservative and limited.
-It made him believe injecting knowledge into the model is the only remedy.
-He joined MLRL in February 2022 as a doctoral candidate to continuous his research journey.
+I am currently pursuing my Ph.D. in the Machine Learning Research Lab at Volkswagen Group and TUM, under the guidance of Prof. Patrick van der Smagt and Dr. Maximilian Karl.
+Prior to joining MLRL, I obtained my bachelor's and master's degrees in Mechatronics Engineering from Harbin Institute of Technology.
+During my studies, I focused on computer vision and worked on projects related to hand pose estimation, generative models, and more.
+Later on, I became interested in model-based reinforcement learning after reading the World Model paper.
+I then worked as a Machine Learning Researcher at Polixir Technology, an AI startup in Nanjing, where I primarily focused on offline reinforcement learning for real-world applications.

-Xingyuan is interested in incorporating general knowledge into the world model in a scalable way to improve its sample efficiency and the ability to generalize to OOD data.
-Besides, he is generally happy to discuss any fun ideas in the AI field.
+As an AI enthusiast, I am interested in a broad range of topics within the field.
+My current research is focused on incorporating data-driven knowledge, such as pretrained models, into the world model to enhance its sample efficiency and generalization ability to out-of-distribution data.
+If you would like to discuss these topics or any other related topics, please feel free to contact me at xingyuan.zhang@argmax.ai.

+**I am also taking master students.
+If you are interested in writing your master thesis with me, feel free to drop me an e-mail.**

 Research Interests
 ======